Our people

 Kay graduated from the University of Warwick with a BA (Hons) in Theatre and Performance Studies, also studying Politics and British Sign Language.
 After graduating, Kay worked with Oxfam and then the British Red Cross.
 More recently, Kay completed ILM (leadership and management) level 5.
 For six years Kay was a non-executive director at Friends of the Earth, and is now the Chair of RECLAIM, a charity based in Manchester which powers working-class young people.
 Kay also works as a freelance consultant, and is currently working with funder The Fore.

-Sam is Movement Building and Campaigns Lead with Kay, developing our campaign to rapidly scale up the ecosystem of organisations that put social and environmental purpose at the centre of their mission.
+Sam is Head of Movement Building and Campaigns with Kay, developing our campaign to rapidly scale up the ecosystem of organisations that put social and environmental purpose at the centre of their mission.

 Sam has most recently been the Lead Organiser, with Kay, at TCC (Trefnu Cymunedol Cymru / Together Creating Communities).
 They collectively secured funding which enabled the expansion of the staff team, grew the membership, led the campaign that committed the Welsh Government to pilot adding an extra £1 to the free school meal allowance for secondary school pupils so they could also buy breakfast, and trained people from diverse backgrounds in community organising.
 For six years prior to that Sam coordinated projects with North Wales Women’s Centre, particularly focused on supporting women into education and employment, and the centre’s counselling service.
 She spent two and a half years supporting policy development for the Liverpool City Region, with a focus on housing.
 This followed almost three years as a Community Organiser with TCC, where she led co-led campaigns on the living wage, Fairtrade and waste.